A checklist for making computing departments welcoming and accessible to all students

 Planning, Policies, and Evaluation

 Consider diversity issues as you plan and evaluate your facilities and programs.
+It is standard to have a statement in all course syllabi welcoming all students with information on how to request accommodations.

 - Are people with disabilities, racial and ethnic minorities, men and women, young and old students, and other groups represented on your staff, faculty, and student body?